 Canyon de Chelly

-Canyon de Chelly National Monument on the Navajo Reservation in far northeast Arizona combines breathtaking natural beauty and a tragic story of America's failed resettlement of close to 8,000 Navajos to Fort Sumner in New Mexico.
+Canyon de Chelly National Monument on the Navajo Reservation in far northeast Arizona combines breathtaking natural beauty and a tragic story of America's failed resettlement of close to 8,000 Navajos to Fort Sumner in New Mexico in 1864.
 Col. Kit Carson forced tribal members out of the canyon on a 300-mile journey known as the Long Walk.
 The relocation took its toll on the Navajo through starvation and disease.
 They returned to northeastern Arizona in 1868 after signing a peace treaty.

 Canyon de Chelly and the adjacent Canyon del Muerto include ruins from ancient Puebloan people who have lived in these canyons for 5,000 years.
 Navajo families live in hogans at the bottom of the canyons, raising sheep and growing alfalfa, corn and fruit orchards.